The Classical to Jazz Piano Mastery Program

 This means our live sessions are focused on the highest-value work: diagnosing your playing, correcting issues in real time, and showing you exactly how to apply what you’re working on at the piano.

-Between sessions, you get direct support so you’re never stuck or unsure of what to do next, along with detailed, custom practice routines tailored to your specific goals and exactly what you need to work on.
+Between sessions, you get unlimited direct support so you’re never stuck or unsure of what to do next.
+Along with detailed, custom practice routines tailored to your specific goals, and exactly what to work on.

 You'll also get access to a curated set of my supplemental material and courses I've designed specifically to reinforce the transformation.
-These resources will directly support and fix major areas Classically trained pianists typically struggle with in jazz.
+These resources directly support and fix major areas Classically-trained pianists typically struggle with in jazz.

 And while they can provide valuable experience, most students still graduate without the ability to confidently sit down and actually improvise, comp, and play jazz in real musical situations.

-A large portion of the time is spent on generalized coursework, ensemble requirements, and material that isn’t always aligned with your specific goals as a developing jazz pianist.
+A large portion of the time is spent on general coursework, ensemble requirements, and material that isn’t aligned with your specific goals as a developing jazz pianist.

 This Is For You, If...

-You have a Classical piano background and can already read and play — but when it comes to jazz, improvisation, and real-time playing, things don’t translate.
+You have a Classical piano background and can already read and play — but when it comes to jazz, improvisation, and real-time playing, things don’t translate or are a major struggle.

 That typically shows up in a few stages — you’ll recognize yourself in one of these:

-1. “I can read and play notes fine, but I can’t improvise.”
+1. “I can read and play notes fine, but I can’t improvise and feel lost.”

 You rely on sheet music, feel lost without it, and don’t know how to play or hear in ways that translate to real jazz at the piano.